TJ Friedl Player Props: Reds vs. Pirates

-TJ Friedl -- 1-for-3 in his last game -- will be in action for the Cincinnati Reds against the Pittsburgh Pirates, with Roansy Contreras on the mound, on April 20 at 6:35 PM ET.
+TJ Friedl -- hitting .294 with three doubles, four walks and seven RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Pittsburgh Pirates, with Mitch Keller on the mound, on April 21 at 6:35 PM ET.

 TJ Friedl Game Info & Props vs. the Pirates